Tuesday, 21 January 2025

 HOUSTON/LONDON (Reuters) -U.S. crude oil exports to northwest Europe are likely to slip early next year after hitting a record high in November, as the arbitrage for transatlantic shipments has slammed shut and freight rates have climbed, analysts said this week.

-The spread between U.S. West Texas Intermediate (WTI) crude and Brent futures has narrowed to a discount of around $3.40 per barrel over the last two sessions, the smallest closing spread since October 2023.
+The spread between U.S. West Texas Intermediate (WTI) crude and Brent futures has narrowed to a discount of around $3.40 per barrel over the last couple of sessions, closing at its narrowest point on Wednesday since October 2023 at minus $3.37 per barrel.
 A narrower spread makes it less economic to ship barrels from the U.S. across the Atlantic.
+The spread last traded at minus $3.44 per barrel during Friday’s session.

 “A discount of $4, in my opinion, is always the line in the sand between a big export number versus a small export number,” said Bob Yawger, director of energy futures at Mizuho.